GATB/leon/README.md

 [![License](http://img.shields.io/:license-affero-blue.svg)](http://www.gnu.org/licenses/agpl-3.0.en.html)

-#What is Leon?
+# What is Leon?

 Leon is a software to compress Next Generation Sequencing data.
-It can compress Fasta or Fastq format.
+It can compress Fasta or Fastq format; plain text and gzipped files are supported.

 The method does not require any reference genome, instead a reference is built de novo from the set of reads as a probabilist de Bruijn Graph.
-It uses the disk streaming k-mer counting algorithm contained in the GATB library, and inserts solid k-mers in a bloom-filter.
+It uses the disk streaming k-mer counting algorithm contained in the [GATB-Core library](https://github.com/GATB/gatb-core), and inserts solid k-mers in a bloom-filter.
 Each read is then encoded as a path in this graph, storing only an anchoring kmer and a list of bifurcations indicating which path to follow in the graph if several are possible.

 G. Benoit, C. Lemaitre, D. Lavenier, E. Drezen, T. Dayris, R. Uricaru, G. Rizk.
 (2015) [Reference-free compression of high throughput sequencing data with a probabilistic de Bruijn graph](http://www.biomedcentral.com/1471-2105/16/288).
 BMC Bioinformatics, 2015, 16:288.